-

 You can have your CDL suspended―or revoked―for a variety of offenses.
 Here are some possible violations, and the penalties associated with them:

-- First-time convictions for driving under the influence, leaving the scene of a traffic crash, using a commercial vehicle during a felony, or refusing to submit to alcohol testing - one-year suspension
+• 1st conviction for driving under the influence, leaving the scene of a traffic crash, using a commercial vehicle during a felony, or refusing to submit to alcohol testing - Suspension for 1 year

-Note: If any of these offenses occur while operating a vehicle placarded for hazardous materials, the penalties are for three years.
+Note: If any of these offenses occur while operating a vehicle placarded for hazardous materials, the penalties are for 3 years.

 It is illegal in Ohio to have any amount of alcohol in your blood while operating a commercial vehicle.
-If any amount is detected, you can immediately receive a 24-hour out-of-service order.
+If any amount is detected, you can immediately receive an out-of-service order for 24 hours.

 Employer Requirements

-If your license is suspended, revoked, or canceled, you must notify your employer no later than the next business day.
+If your license is suspended, revoked, or canceled, you must notify your employer within 1 business day.

 You must also tell your employer in writing within 30 days of any traffic convictions you have received.
 This includes convictions obtained in your own private vehicle.